A kickass engineering resume will make you stand out from the competition, and it’s the first hurdle to clear to landing a job.

-#1 Tailor your engineering resume to a job description
+#1 Make your engineering resume job-specific

 - High-temperature combustion engine chambers